nk113/django-ficuspumila/README.md

 Structure
 ---------

-Ficuspumila is designed to process media files in destributed environment so you don't need to bother about scaling up your system as encoding or download session grows, just add servers.
+Ficuspumila is designed to process media files in destributed environment so you don't need to bother on thinking scaling storategy as encoding or download sessions grow, just add boxes.

 Requirements
 ------------